 By Hardik Rajgor Apr.
 26, 2019

-You might have forgotten about it amid the Avengers frenzy, but Monday is Voting Day for Mumbai.
-I know your Endgame for this long weekend is to take off for the hills.
+You might have forgotten about it amid the “long weekend” frenzy, but today is Voting Day for Mumbai.
+I know you want to take off for the hills or go to the movies.
 But for once, think about what you can do for your city.
 Go ahead and vote – we’ll bear with the inked-finger selfies.

-I know you look forward to the “Holiday list” email from HR at the beginning of the year more than Akshay Kumar looks forward to asking the PM, “Narendra Modiji ko jab zukaam lagta hai tab kya karte hain?”
+I know you look forward to the “holiday list” email from HR more than Akshay Kumar looks forward to asking the PM, “Narendra Modiji ko jab zukaam lagta hai tab kya karte hain?”
 And that’s only fair.
 We are the most overworked city in the world.
 And who does not want to escape the 38°C heat in Mumbai to enjoy the 35°C heat in Lonavala, Mahabaleshwar, or Matheran instead?

-But let me remind you, in case you’ve forgotten about it amid this Avengers frenzy, it’s election season.
-And like Doctor Strange, I can see future timelines and I know what your Endgame is for the upcoming long weekend.
-Monday is voting day and most offices have declared the day off so you can go out exercise your franchise.
-And May 1 being Maharashtra Day is a public holiday.
+But let me remind you, in case you’ve forgotten about it amid this Joker and WAR frenzy, it’s election season.
+Monday is voting day and most offices have declared the day off, so you can go out and exercise your franchise.
+It is a weekend followed by a Monday holiday.
 Most of you smart ones might already have done the math and are probably planning to call in sick or have a dead grandparent die again on Tuesday.
 If not the hill stations, you are likely to take that trip to Goa and sweat it out at Anjuna along with other VIP-clad uncles.

 But if you don’t want more roads to cave in and bridges to collapse, if you want more public toilets and a prettier city, I’d strongly advise you to reconsider your weekend plans.
-There it comes, the eyeroll.
-You might not care about the utilisation of MPLADS funds (or even know what that means), but you sure as hell care about those inked selfies on Instagram.
+There it comes, the eye roll.
+You might not care about the candidates or the issues, but you sure as hell care about those inked selfies on Instagram.
 No no, don’t deny it please.
 The last time most of you probably got ink on your fingers was in Class V when ballpoints were not allowed at school.

 Even though they spam our feed and are cringey AF, if the desire for a selfie is what it will take to get you out of your house and vote, we will bear with it.
 Especially you, great snobs of SoBo, who photographed themselves in queues when Starbucks opened its first outlet in Mumbai.
 On behalf of every Mumbaikar on the platform, I assure you we’ll put up with it.